 Associate Vice President for Auxiliary Operations

 David Harr was named associate vice president for Auxiliary Operations effective July 1, 2011, reporting directly to the University’s Executive Vice President, Dr. John Affleck‐Graves.
-During his 25 years at the University, he has served on the senior leadership team in the office of business operations as the associate vice president, assistant vice president, and director of the Morris Inn.
-Mr. Harr’s current oversight responsibilities include a diverse group of revenue‐generating auxiliary units that support student life, academic endeavors, and research initiatives while providing a culture of hospitality and service excellence to all.
+During his 28 years at the University, he has served on the senior leadership team in the Office of Business Operations as the associate vice president, assistant vice president, and director of Morris Inn.
+Harr’s current oversight responsibilities include a diverse group of revenue‐generating auxiliary units that support student life, academic endeavors, and research initiatives while providing a culture of hospitality and service excellence to all.
 His leadership extends to more than 2,100 Notre Dame full and part‐time, temporary, on‐call and contract staff.

 He currently serves as chairman of the University’s Licensing, Bookstore, Campus ID Card, and Concessions Advisory Committees.
-Other current committee appointments include the Campus Crossroads Project, Team APEX for Operational Excellence, Athletic Revenue, Worker Participation, Institutional Risk & Compliance, and serves on the University’s Campus and Emergency Preparedness Team.
+Other current committee appointments include the Campus Crossroads Project, Employee Compassion Fund, Worker Participation, Advancing Our Vision, and Institutional Risk & Compliance.
+Additionally, he serves on the University’s Campus and Emergency Preparedness Team.

-Harr has stayed active with professional and community activities, including terms on the Board of Directors for the Chamber of Commerce of St. Joseph County, City of South Bend’s Century Center, the Indiana Hotel Lodging Association, and St. Joseph County Hotel/Motel Tax Board.
-Additionally, Harr has served as an adjunct instructor at both Indiana University at South Bend and Suffolk Community College in Riverhead, New York.
-He was awarded a Key to the City of South Bend by then Mayor, and former Governor of Indiana, Joseph E. Kernan.
-In 2008, he received a University Presidential Values Award that honors staff who exemplify the University of Notre Dame’s mission and core values.
+Harr has served as an adjunct instructor at both Indiana University at South Bend and Suffolk Community College in Riverhead, NY.
+He was awarded a Key to the City of South Bend by then Mayor Joseph E. Kernan, former Governor of Indiana.
+He has stayed active with professional and community activities, including terms on the Board of Directors for the Chamber of Commerce of St. Joseph County, City of South Bend’s Century Center, the Indiana Hotel Lodging Association, and St. Joseph County Hotel/Motel Tax Board.
+Additionally, he received a University Presidential Values Award that honors staff who exemplify the University of Notre Dame’s mission and core values.

-Harr and his wife, June, have two children; Megan at Saint Mary’s College (’14) and D.J. at Miami University in Oxford, Ohio (’16).
+Harr and his wife, June, have two children: Megan, a 2014 graduate of Saint Mary’s College in Notre Dame, Indiana, and D.J., a 2016 graduate of Miami University in Oxford, Ohio.